 Pet Plate Animal Testing

-We have limited information on exactly what kind of testing or trials that Pet Plate participate in.
-However, at this time we do not believe they take part in laboratory or invasive testing.
+We have limited information on exactly what kind of testing or trials that Pet Plate participates in.
+However, at this time, we do not believe they take part in a laboratory or invasive testing program.

 Laboratory testing of animals is a cruel and outdated practice and one which we hope will see a significant decline or elimination.

 Pet Plate Expertise